-7 Best Foods To Stockpile In Case Of A Natural Disaster
+15 Best Foods to Stockpile in Case of a Natural Disaster

-Whether the trustworthy anchorwoman just shared news of a hurricane's plans to hit your town or you're just brushing up on disaster preparedness skills in the wake of recent unfortunate circumstances, preparation is half the battle won.
+Whether you've just heard news of a hurricane's plans to hit your town or you're brushing up on disaster preparedness skills in the wake of recent unfortunate circumstances, preparation is half the battle won.
 When shopping for survival foods in case of a crisis, the Centers for Disease Control and Prevention recommends stockpiling at least three days' worth of meals.
-But when you’re hurriedly scanning the grocery store aisles, choosing the right foods may present itself as an unusually difficult task.
+No one ever wants to think about the potential threat of a natural disaster, but when you find yourself in the situation, suddenly hurriedly scanning the grocery store aisles, choosing the right foods may present itself as an unusually difficult task.

 That's why we've rounded up a list of the best foods to stockpile during an earthquake, hurricane, tsunami, you name it, to cut through that emergency-induced brain fog.
 These healthy and nonperishable picks are bound to keep you nourished, energized, and alive—and don't require any cooking or refrigeration via the electricity you may lack.
-And although it may be tempting to toss a few comfort foods into your cart, be sure not to snack on any of these 150 Unhealthiest Grocery Foods In America—even when the lights go out!
+Here's a list of essential foods to have that will help get you through a natural disaster.

-“If your water is contaminated during an emergency, use bottled water if possible; bottled water is the safest choice for drinking and all other uses,” the CDC advises.
+The CDC recommends using bottled water during an emergency, especially if your water is contaminated, as bottled water is safe for drinking and any and all other uses.
 You should have about a gallon of water per person (and per pet) each day, as well as ideally aim to store two weeks' worth of H20.

 Canned Light Tuna

 Canned light tuna is one of our best proteins thanks to its low mercury content and high protein and belly fat-blasting DHA payout.
-This fish just also happens to make our list of best foods to stockpile during a natural disaster because it's easy to eat and boasts an über-long shelf life.
+This fish just also happens to make our list of best foods to stockpile during a natural disaster because it's easy to eat and has a super-long shelf life.

 Although nuts retain their body-loving benefits best when refrigerated, they can last long when stored in an airtight container, too.
-We recommend noshing on raw over roasted and tossing these 6 Best Nuts For Weight Loss into a quick homemade trail mix.
+We recommend going for raw oven-roasted and tossing these best nuts for weight loss into a quick homemade trail mix.